openedx/edx-documentation/en_us/olx/source/directory-structure.rst

 For information about several examples of these directories, see:

 See :ref:`HTML Components` for more information.
-See :ref:`Problems and Tools` for more information.
+See :ref:`Problems` for more information.
 See :ref:`Video Components` for more information.

 As the set of XBlocks grows, so does the set of associated XML tags